pcm720/nhddl/README.md

 ### Supported BDM devices

 NHDDL reuses Neutrino modules for BDM support and requires them to be present in Neutrino `modules` directory.
-These files should already be present in Neutrino release ZIP by default.
+These files should already be present in Neutrino release ZIP.

-By default, NHDDL initializes ATA modules and looks for ISOs on internal FAT/exFAT-formatted HDD, devices other than ATA require additional configuration.
+By default, NHDDL initializes all modules and looks for ISOs on FAT/exFAT-formatted BDM devices.
 See [this](#launcher-configuration-file) section for details on `nhddl.yml`.

 **Do not plug in any USB mass storage devices while running NHDDL!**
 Doing so might crash NHDDL and/or possibly corrupt the files on your target device due to how BDM drivers work.

 #### ATA
-This is the default device mode.
 Make sure that Neutrino `modules` directory contains the following IRX files:
 - `bdm.irx`
 - `bdmfs_fatfs.irx`
 - `dev9_ns.irx`
 - `ata_bd.irx`

+To skip all other BDM devices, `mode: ata` must be present in `nhddl.yaml`.

 #### MX4SIO
 The following files are required for MX4SIO: